oscartb/tech_challenge/README.md

 database name: zinio_db
 ```

+### Second iteration objective
+After a few days, I revisited the challenge and I found things I'd like to improve.
+One thing I've learned is that before close a project like that you need a couple of days and look at it with a fresh perspective.

+**Main goals:**

+* Complete the testing suite.
+* Cleanliness.
+Remove comments and unused stuff :/
+* Revisit Doctrine's entity manager decorator.
+I never did a think like that before.
+For sure there are better ways.
+Take a look and analyze.
+* Coherence, if I passed the entity repository to almost every application service, I have to do it in all of them and do not get the repository from the manager.
+* Use  strategy pattern to generate names using multiple strategies
+* Improve the Readme, was poor.

 ### Explanation about some technical decisions
 I decided to invest time doing a CQRS application and trying to respect SOLID principles.
 I was asked about related terminology in the technical interview I had, so I think is worth it.